Abdifatah-del/smart-python-scripts/README.md

-# Smart Python Scripts 🐍

-Tre enkla men kraftfulla Python-skript som kan spara dig tid varje dag:

----
+Three simple yet powerful Python scripts that can save you time every day:

-### 1. rename_files.py
+1. rename_files.py
-Byt namn på alla filer i en mapp automatiskt – perfekt för foton, fakturor eller exportdata.

----
+Automatically rename all files in a folder – perfect for photos, invoices, or exported data.

-### 2. send_email.py
+2. send_email.py
-Skicka ett automatiserat e-postmeddelande med Python.
-Använd ett "app-lösenord" från Gmail för ökad säkerhet.

----
+Send an automated email using Python.
+Use a Gmail "app password" for added security.

-### 3. get_weather.py
+3. get_weather.py
-Hämta väderinformation från OpenWeatherMap och visa temperatur och beskrivning.

----
+Fetch weather data from OpenWeatherMap and display the temperature and description.

-### 🔧 Tips
+🔧 Tips
-- Använd `pip install requests` om du inte har requests-modulen.
-- För skript 2 & 3 behöver du Gmail-app-lösenord respektive OpenWeatherMap API-nyckel.

-Lycka till!
+Use pip install requests if you don’t already have the requests module installed.

+For scripts 2 & 3, you’ll need a Gmail app password and an OpenWeatherMap API key.

+Good luck!